 The Company was incorporated on September 19, 2013 under the Business Corporations Act (British Columbia) as Proelium MMA Acquisition Corp., a wholly owned subsidiary of Web Watcher Systems Ltd. ("Web Watcher").
 The Company became a reporting issuer as a result of the plan of arrangement carried out by Web Watcher dated October 23, 2013.
-On July 9, 2015, the Company changed its name to Premier Health Services Inc. and on September 18, 2015 changed its name to Premier Health Group Inc. On February 20, 2020, the Company changed its name to CloudMD Software & Services Inc.
+On July 9, 2015, the Company changed its name to Premier Health Services Inc. and on September 18, 2015 changed to its current name Premier Health Group Inc. On February 20, 2020, the Company changed its name to CloudMD Software and Services Inc.

-On June 17, 2016, the Company completed the acquisition (99.9%) of a multidisciplinary rehabilitation business located in Santiago, Dominican Republic ("Clinicas").
+On June 17, 2016, the Company completed acquisition (99.9%) of a multidisciplinary rehabilitation business located in Santiago, Dominican Republic ("Clinicas").
 The acquisition price was \$1,931,700 CND (US\$ 1,500,000).
-The purchase price is supported by the audited financial statements of Clinicas as of December 31, 2014 and 2015.
 The acquisition was financed by convertible promissory note in the amount of US\$ 1,500,000 (the "Note").
-Note is a 5-year, 8.5% interest bearing, due on June 17, 2021.
-The holder of the Promissory Note has the right to convert (at any time) any outstanding balance of the principal and interest of the Promissory Note into common shares of the Company at \$0.25 per share.
+The Note was for a term of 5 years, 8.5% interest bearing, and due on June 17, 2021.
+The holder of the Note had the right to convert (at any time) any outstanding balance of the principal and interest of the Note into common shares of the Company at \$0.25 per share.
 The Company had the right to prepay any amount of the outstanding principal and the interest of the Note without a penalty before the due date of the Note.
-The Note is secured by a general security agreement.
+The Note was secured by a general security agreement.

-On April 17, 2018, the Company entered into a share purchase agreement with the Company's former CEO, who is also the former sole shareholder of Clinicas (the "Purchaser").
+On April 17, 2018, the Company entered into a share purchase agreement (the "Purchase Agreement") with the Company's former CEO, who is also the former sole shareholder of Clinicas (the "Purchaser").
 The Purchase Agreement was entered into as a prerequisite to entering into an acquisition agreement that would result in a change of control of the Company.
 The terms of the Purchase Agreement are detailed in Note 11 of the financial statements for the year ended December 31, 2018.
 This Purchase Agreement constituted a discontinued operation involving the loss of control of Clinicas by the Company as at December 31, 2017.
 During the year ended December 31, 2018, the Purchase Agreement was not executed.
 A subsequent settlement agreement was entered into April 1, 2019 (the "Settlement Agreement").
-As a result of the Settlement Agreement, the loss of control of Clinicas constitutes a discontinued operation of the Company and all of the assets and liabilities of Clinicas have been classified as held-for-sale as at December 31, 2018.
+As a result of the Settlement Agreement, the loss of control of Clinicas constitutes a discontinued operation of the Company and all of the assets and liabilities of Clinicas have been classified as heldfor-sale as at December 31, 2018.
 This resulted in a net liability of \$139,372 from discontinued operation as at December 31, 2018.